dotnet-presentations/dotnetcore-workshop/2-Web-Dev/tag-helpers.md

 1. Run the application again and see that the outer tag is no longer rendered

 ## Extra if you have time
-1. Experiment with decorating your `RepeatTagHelper` class with the `[HtmlTargetElement()]` attribute to change which HTML tag and/or attribute names it will attach itself to
+1. Experiment with decorating your `RepeatTagHelper` class with the `[HtmlTargetElement()]` attribute to change which HTML tag and/or attribute names to which it will attach itself.